-So that tutors have time to deepen their inquiries beyond that required for class preparation, the college grants sabbatical leave as well as provides released time for positions in funded faculty study groups.
+So that tutors have time to deepen their inquiries, the college grants sabbatical leave as well as provides released time for positions in funded faculty study groups.
 The study groups meet regularly, usually for a semester or during the summer, to thoroughly explore a text or a subject.

 Reappointments and Tenure